 Post graduation in 2007, I made the very calculated goal to do something "art" based every month in an attempt to grow my practice and to eventually get myself into the position of making it my full time career.
 When able, I rented studio time at the Hot Glass Studio in Canmore (AB) as it was one of few spaces to blow glass at the time.

-I would rent time, make some work, go out and sell it then return to the studio and repeat.
-I managed to get in touch with many local markets, shops and galleries by getting my self out to the public.
+I would rent time, make simple work for markets, go out and sell it then return to the studio and repeat.
+I managed to get in touch with many local shops and galleries by getting my self out to the public.

 In 2013 myself and 3 fellow, Alberta based glass artists came together and took over the Hot Glass Studio and created the Fireweed Glass Studio.
 With a stunning view of the Three Sisters mountain range, a day in the shop is never a bad one.